Are solar panels worth it in New Zealand? We break down the financial savings, environmental impact, and how solar can boost your energy independence.

 By producing your own electricity you will be much more self-sufficient.
 The more energy you produce the more self-sufficient you will be.
 A larger solar system will cover more of your electricity demand meaning that you are more self-sufficient.

 If you want to be completely self-sufficient you will need a battery.
-A battery will Give you backup power in power cuts.
+A battery will give you backup power in power cuts.
 The battery will allow your solar system to keep on running, powering your house and charging your battery.
 The neighbours without solar and batteries will be left in the dark.
 A battery adds substantial cost to a system but does provide the ultimate solution for self-sufficiency.
-If you want to be protected against natural disasters, storms and general power cuts, then this could be the way to go for you.
+If you want greater protection against natural disasters, storms and general power cuts, then this could be the way to go for you.

 We are lucky in New Zealand that a huge proportion of our energy is made up of renewable energy.
 However, a common misconception is that renewable energy is clean energy.
 Any energy we generate has a carbon cost.